watertap-org/watertap/docs/technical_reference/unit_models/gac.rst

    * surface diffusion coefficient

-When setting the configuration options to calculate the liquid phase film transfer coefficient and surface diffusion coefficient, these respective variables are no longer specified and 4 newly introduced variables must be fixed.
-This is a net result of 20 degrees of freedom.
+When setting the configuration options to calculate the liquid phase film transfer coefficient and surface diffusion coefficient, these respective variables are no longer specified and 3 newly introduced variables must be fixed.
+This excludes new variables or parameters that may be required to be specified within the property package when called by the GAC model.
+This is a net result of 19 degrees of freedom.
 Newly utilized variables that must be fixed include:

-   * molal volume of the solute
    * GAC particle sphericity
    * tortuosity of the path that the adsorbate must take as compared to the radius
    * surface-to-pore diffusion flux ratio